 Participation in the Gateway is voluntary for chambers, though those that run their own separate application schemes still have to advertise vacancies on the Pupillage Gateway website.

-Applicants can target a maximum of 12 sets through the Gateway each annual cycle.
+From 2019 applicants can target a maximum of 20 sets through the Gateway each annual cycle (up from 12 in past years).
 Previously, the Pupillage Gateway was open for applications during April; now the Bar Council has moved the deadline forward.
-In 2018 the Gateway will open for applications on 8 January and close on 7 February.
-Interviews will take place in the spring with offers made on 3 May.
+The deadlines for 2019 are not yet known, but in 2018 the Gateway opened for applications on 8 January and closed on 7 February.
+Interviews take place in the spring with offers made in May.

 The change was made in order to avoid exam clashes and allow students to know whether they have an offer of pupillage before coughing up for a pricey BPTC place.
 While most sets have acquiesced to the new deadlines we have heard grumbles from some about the change; so don't be surprised if some sets which previously recruited via the Gateway pull out.
 Equally, the Gateway changes may have a knock-on effect on the deadlines used by non-Gateway sets (at least one, XXIV Old Buildings, has moved its deadline to November.)
 Also, the few sets which require a mini-pupillage to be undertaken before you apply have run into a spot of bother as the earlier deadline doesn't leave applicants much time to do a mini.